vda-lab/vda-lab.github.io/_posts/2019-08-09-extended-introduction-to-relational-databases.md

 SELECT * FROM individuals WHERE ethnicity != 'asian';
 {% endhighlight %}

+What if you can't remember if the ethnicity was stored capitalised or not?
+In other words: was it 'caucasian' or 'Caucasian'?
+One way of approaching this is using the **`LIKE`** keyword.
+It behaves the same as `==`, but you can use wildcards (i.c. `%`) that can represent any character.
+For example, the following two are almost the same:

+{% highlight sql %}
+SELECT * FROM individuals WHERE ethnicity == 'Caucasian' OR ethnicity == 'caucasian';
+SELECT * FROm individuals WHERE ethnicity LIKE '%aucasian';
+{% endhighlight %}

+I say "almost" the same, because the `%` can stand for more than one character.
+A `WHERE ethnicity LIKE '%sian'` would therefore return those individuals who are "Caucasian", "caucasian", "Asian" and "asian".

 You often just want to see a **small subset of data** just to make sure that you're looking at the right thing.
 In that case: add a `LIMIT` clause to the end of your query, which has the same effect as using `head` on the linux command-line.
 Please *always* do this if you don't know what your table looks like because you don't want to send millions of lines to your screen.

 {% highlight sql %}